MIDL-Conference/midl-website-2023/README.md

 Then run the builder:

 ```
-poetry run python -m mwb . output/
+poetry run python -m mwb . output/ --no-minify --serve
 ```

-This builds the website at `.` and writes the generated output into the directory `output/`.
+This builds the website at `.` and writes the generated output into the directory `output/`, then starts a webserver on `http://localhost:8000` until you stop it with Ctrl+C.

 To update the dependencies, run